Juraj Šimek: Playing career

-Prior to moving to North America, Šimek played in Switzerland between the junior and senior (Nationalliga A and B) leagues with Bern, Kloten, and Biel.
+Before moving to North America, Šimek played in Switzerland between the junior and senior (Nationalliga A and B) leagues with Bern, Kloten, and Biel.
 After a strong season with Kloten's junior team in 2005–06, posting 68 points in 45 games, Šimek was chosen in the sixth round, 167th overall, by the Vancouver Canucks in the 2006 NHL Entry Draft.

 Selected by the Brandon Wheat Kings with their first choice in the 2006 Canadian Hockey League (CHL) Import Draft, Šimek made his North American debut in 2006–07 with the Wheat Kings.
 He scored at a near point-per-game pace, with 57 points in 58 games and received his first NHL contract in the off-season, on July 23, 2007, with the Canucks.

 Signed with the Canucks, he made his AHL debut with Vancouver's minor league affiliate, the Manitoba Moose, in 2007–08 and scored 17 points in 66 games.
 On October 6, 2008, he was traded along with Lukáš Krajíček to the Tampa Bay Lightning for Michel Ouellet and Shane O'Brien.

 On December 9, 2010, Tampa Bay traded Šimek to the Boston Bruins in exchange for minor league forward Levi Nelson.

-On October 15, 2019, Genève-Servette HC managed to loan struggling Simek to the SC Rapperswil-Jona Lakers through November 10.
-It was later announced that Simek would remain with the Lakers for the remainder of the 2019/20 season.
+On October 15, 2019, Genève-Servette HC managed to loan struggling Šimek to the SC Rapperswil-Jona Lakers through November 10.
+It was later announced that Šimek would remain with the Lakers for the remainder of the 2019/20 season.

-On April 29, 2020, Simek joined EHC Kloten of the second-tier Swiss League on a one-year deal.
+On April 29, 2020, Šimek joined EHC Kloten of the second-tier Swiss League on a one-year deal.